Meet our team

 Beatriz is Senior Research Fellow in Communication and Media at the University of Liverpool and an Associate Director of the Centre for Cultural Value.
 She is a member of the European Capital of Culture Selection Committee, expert member at the Culture & Olympic Heritage Commission and director of the Cities of Culture Research Observatory.
 Beatriz has been at the forefront of research on culture-led city regeneration interventions since 1999 and was a founding member of the Institute of Cultural Capital (2010-2019).
 She has conducted fieldwork on the cultural impact of every edition of the Olympic Games since Sydney 2000.

 Sue joined the University of Leeds following a successful career in the creative and cultural sector where her work spanned publishing and design as well as visual, performing arts and heritage.
 She founded Hayton Associates in 1997 leading in the field of the evaluation of community based creative activities working with The National Trust, Arts Council England and the National Lottery Heritage Fund.
 While at Leeds, she has shaped and delivered an ambitious cultural programme successfully building the university’s relationships with creative sector partners and devised innovative approaches that facilitate cross domain working.

-Leila has significant experience working in the cultural sector as a producer, researcher, consultant and policy maker.
-Since joining academia her research has focused on cultural policy, participation, power and decision making, related to which she has sat on a number of national policy advisory boards and runs an international network and research centre.
+Leila is Professor of Cultural Policy and Participation in the School of Performance and Cultural Industries at the University of Leeds.
+She has significant experience working in the cultural sector as a producer, researcher, consultant and policy maker.
+Since entering academia her research has focused on cultural policy, participation, power and decision making, related to which she has sat on a number of national policy advisory boards and runs an international network and research centre.
+Her current research examines the benefits of identifying, acknowledging and learning from failure in the cultural sector

 Stephanie is Professor of Music Education at the University of Sheffield, and Director of the Sheffield Performer and Audience Research Centre.
 She has research interests in arts audiences, music education, and social psychology of music, and has recently completed a project on understanding audiences for the contemporary arts, working with arts organisations across four UK cities.